Finding the Best Places to Retire Since 2006!

 Once a College Town, Today Charming, Rustic Salado is a Favorite with Artists and Weekend Vacationers

-Along dusty Interstate 35 in central Texas, the charming village of Salado is a diamond in the rough.
+Along dusty Interstate 35 on the northern edge of the Texas Hill Country, the charming village of Salado is a diamond in the rough.
 It started out as a college town in the 1850s and was a busy stagecoach stop on the Chisholm Trail.

 The college closed, but Salado morphed into a casual, trendy artists' colony and today thrives as a weekend getaway for people from Waco, Temple and Austin.
 With 18 structures listed on the National Register of Historic Places, early Texas never feels far away.
 Main Street is full of cute boutiques, fun antique stores, cool art galleries and delicious restaurants, many housed in historic, refurbished mansions.
 Nooks and crannies off the main drag hide even more places to explore.
 Many of the galleries sell goods made by local artists, and their glassworks, paintings, jewelry, sculptures and more come in all price ranges.